-This course is an introduction to the magical world of photography where your photographs will appear before your eyes, just like in the movies.
-You will discover the processes of traditional black and white film photography, experimenting with darkroom procedures.
-You might also work in digital photography.
+This course is an introduction to the magical world of photography.
+You will discover the processes of traditional cyanotype prints using the sun as a light source.
+Students will be introduced to basic DSLR camera skills focusing on using the manual settings to control light.
 The images you create are displayed and evaluated, with a focus on personal expression and technical skills.
 The course is highly practical and you will gain a basic understanding of the elements and principles of photography as an art form.

-PHO9 S2 PHOTOGRAPHY
+PHOTOGRAPHY PHO9 S2

-In this course, you will develop and broaden your black and white film photography and processing skills.
-This is a highly practical subject and you will be experimenting a lot with cameras, planning your own photo shoots.
-Set tasks will explore a range of topics while developing skills and your knowledge of photographic composition.
-You will be introduced to digital photography and create images for presentation.
-Beginner and experienced photographers are welcome.
+In this course, you will develop and broaden your black and white film photography skills using the cameras internal filters.
+This is a highly practical subject and you will be experimenting a lot the photographic equipment whilst planning your own photo shoots.
+Set tasks will explore a range of topics while enhancing your skills and knowledge of photographic composition.
+You will be creating images for presentation or a specific audience Beginner and experienced photographers are welcome.